FMajdali/Disaster-Response-Pipelines/README.md

 7. run.py: This is a web app that takes both DisasterResponse.db and classifier.pkl as input, then it has a UI which allows the user to enter a message and it will provide the predicted classification

+8. templates: a folder containing necessary files for the run.py to work proprly

 # Running the App
 1. Run the following commands in the files root directory to set up your database and model.